MichelleCoffey/chachatea_v1/README.md

   ## Color Scheme
   * Three main colors where chosen.
 Black backgrouund on landing page and White background inproduct and main blog post.
 The colors are also black, white and bright pink rgb(241, 132, 227).
 These colors are attractive and complement the main hero neon sign picture.
 This is with thee ideea of making tea cool and moving it from your grandmother's teapot to the variety the exists today.

   * buttons are black, white and pink but also follow Stripe and Allauth styling.
+  * icons invert colors when hovered over.

  ## Typography

   * Font used is Permanent Marker and Cursive for logo and Lato for the main body.
 Permanent Marker is a nod to. thee Neon sign on the landing page.